berdakh/berdakh.github.io/_pages/research_statement.md

 ---
-title: "Research Statement"
+title: "Research Vision"
 permalink: /research_statement/
 author_profile: true
 layout: single
 ---

-## Research Vision

-My research develops **robust machine learning methods for heterogeneous temporal and sequential data**, where classical assumptions of stationarity, independence, and uniform data distributions fail.
+Research focused on robust machine learning methods for heterogeneous temporal and sequential data — where classical assumptions of stationarity, independence, and uniform data distributions fail.
+The central question:

-Modern AI systems are often trained under idealized conditions but deployed in environments characterized by:
-- distribution shift,
-- non-stationary dynamics,
-- limited and imbalanced labels,
-- domain-specific nuisance variation.

-My central research question is:

-> How can we learn invariant and generalizable representations that remain stable across domains, subjects, sensors, and time?
+> How can we learn invariant and generalizable representations that remain stable
+> across domains, subjects, sensors, and time?

-Neural signals (EEG and intracranial EEG) serve as a particularly demanding testbed for this question.
-If models can generalize under the extreme heterogeneity of brain data, they can generalize in medical, industrial, and cyber-physical systems more broadly.
+Modern AI systems are often trained under idealized conditions but deployed in environments characterized by distribution shift, non-stationary dynamics, limited and imbalanced labels, and domain-specific nuisance variation.
+Neural signals (EEG and intracranial EEG) serve as a particularly demanding testbed for this problem — if models can generalize under the extreme heterogeneity of brain data, they can generalize in medical, industrial, and cyber-physical systems more broadly.

-My work sits at the intersection of:
+This work sits at the intersection of representation learning, robust and generalizable AI, signal processing and systems theory, and human-machine systems.
-- Representation Learning
-- Robust and Generalizable AI
-- Signal Processing and Systems Theory
-- Human–Machine Systems

 ---